slowernews/wisdom-tldr/README.md

 Always be doing something creative.
 Without new experiences, your soul rots.

+Finding a good idea: idea sex - mix stuff

+> *'Good ideas are a numbers game.
+You need a lot of bad ones to get one good.'*

+> *'We can’t solve problems by using the same kind of thinking we used when we created them.'*

 > *'The new is the forgotten because everything has already happened.' -- Arturo Pérez Reverte*

-> *'We don’t have an «imagination» we have a memory.
-You cannot «imagine» anything you haven’t seen or heard in your life time.'*
+> *'We don’t have an «imagination» we have a memory.'*

 > *'Those who do not want to imitate anything, produce nothing.' -- Salvador Dali*